The-Network-Crew/BackBork-KISS-Plugin-for-WHM/README.md

 > **KISS** = Keep It Simple, Stupid

-We've built this for sysadmins who want reliable backups without wading through WHM's cluttered interface.
-Select your accounts, pick a destination, click backup.
+We've built this for sysadmins and resellers who want reliable account backups without having to opt for a flawed paid offering to get around the native backup limitations (ie. backs up all accounts _before_ transporting & deleting all, meaning disk allocations need to be 250-300%)

+Select your accounts, pick a destination, backup/restore now or queue it.
 Done.

 ---